Naveenkumar-026/ai-spam-email-detector/README.md

 Failure to verify may result in temporary access loss.
 IT Support Team

-## Notes Before Publishing

-- Keep `debug=False` for public/demo-ready code.
-- Do not commit secrets or local environment values.
-- Add a license before making the repository public.
-- Confirm you have redistribution rights for every dataset included.
-- If you keep the trained model in GitHub, prefer Git LFS.

 ## Suggested Future Improvements

 - Email header analysis (SPF, DKIM, Return-Path, Received chain)